gonodono/glancet/README.md

 dependencies {
     …
-    implementation(libs.glancet.library)
+    implementation(libs.glimpse.library)
 }
 ```

-The short `glancet {}` example above shows how to disable the logs, and there's
+The short `glimpse {}` example above shows how to disable the logs, and there's
 a full example with all available options and their default values in the `demo`
 modules's [`build.gradle.kts` file][demo-build].